Infant Toddler Program (12 months to 3 years)

 Children from 12 months to 3 years are welcome to attend the Infant Toddler Program, one day a week during school terms.

-Rockingham Playgroup is currently held on Monday, Tuesday and Wednesday from 9:15 am to 11:15 am.
+Our Rockingham Montessori Playgroup is currently held on Monday, Tuesday and Wednesday from 9:15 am to 11:15 am.

-Pinjarra Playgroup is currently held on Monday and Thursday from 9:30 am to 11:30 am.
+Our Lakelands Playgroup is currently held on Tuesday and Friday from 9:30 am to 11:30 am.

-Lakelands Playgroup is currently held on Tuesday and Friday from 9:30 am to 11:30 am.
+Our Bertram Playgroup is currently held on a Tuesday from 9:15 am to 11:15 am.

 To book, please contact the School to find out about availability of places, and then complete the Application for Enrolment Form.